hbctraining/Intro-to-variant-analysis/lessons/06_aggregate_multiqc.md

   <summary><b>Click here to see what our final <code>sbatch</code>code script for running <code>multiqc</code> should look like</b></summary>
   <pre>
 #!/bin/bash
-# This sbatch script is for collating alignment metrics from FastQC and Picard using MultiQC<br>
+# This sbatch script is for collating alignment metrics from FastQC and GATK/Picard using MultiQC<br>
 # Assign sbatch directives
 #SBATCH -p priority
 #SBATCH -t 0-00:10:00